 Open visiting hours: family and friends can also join our residents for a meal by booking in advance

 Activities run seven days a week and include exercise classes, arts and crafts, flower arranging, bingo, film and computer clubs.

 There are weekly days out, shopping trips and regular visits from musicians.
-Residents who enjoy gardening can continue their hobby in our greenhouse or by tending our raised flowerbeds.
+Residents who enjoy gardening can continue their hobby in our greenhouse or by tending to our raised flowerbeds.

 Those who are not able to join the regular shopping trips can make use of a weekly mobile shop and library.
-A hairdresser also visits our home every week
+A hairdresser also visits our home every week.

 Who can stay?

 We provide short and long-term care for serving personnel, veterans, and their dependants.

 We have a community of men and women of varied ages and abilities.
 We’re dedicated to supporting not only serving and ex-serving personnel, but the whole of the Armed Forces community, including dependants and carers.
 This includes serving personnel, or those who have previously served, who have received one day of pay.